 The landmark case in this area of law is known as the Baby M case.
 In that case, the intended parents entered into a surrogacy agreement with the surrogate mother.
 The agreement provided that the surrogate mother would be inseminated with the intended father’s sperm and then immediately terminate her parental rights to the child upon the child’s birth, in order for the intended parents to immediately adopt the child.
 However, with the surrogate mother had the baby, she changed her mind and decided she wished to keep the child.
 The case went all the way to the New Jersey Supreme Court, which ultimately ruled that such agreements are against public policy, and decided that the surrogate mother was the child’s legal mother.

 Since that case, the New Jersey legislature has attempted to amend the law several times.
 Governor Christie has twice vetoed bills that would specifically allow gestational surrogacy agreements to be enforceable in this state.
 However, there is a new bill currently in the New Jersey legislature that is again attempting to legalize surrogacy agreements.
-The new bill would require the surrogate mother to immediately relinquish her parental rights to the child upon the child’s birth, whereas the current law provides for a 72 hour period during which a surrogate can decide to claim her parental rights to the child.If you have questions about surrogacy agreements or other methods to expand your family, contact us today at (732) 529-6937.
+The new bill would require the surrogate mother to immediately relinquish her parental rights to the child upon the child’s birth, whereas the current law provides for a 72 hour period during which a surrogate can decide to claim her parental rights to the child.If you have questions about surrogacy agreements or other methods to expand your family, contact our Edison, NJ family law attorneys today at (732) 529-6937.
 We have experience helping clients with these complicated cases.